NITCbase/nitcbase.github.io/docs/Roadmap/Stage04.md

 The difficulty in implementation here comes from the fact that these two operations are intertwined.
 Opening a relation requires us to search for the corresponding records in the catalogs.
 To search through the records of a relation, we require that the relation be open.
 You must see now why the relation catalog and attribute catalog are always kept open.

-A sequence diagram documenting the flow of data between the layers is shown below.
+Sequence diagrams documenting the flow of data between the layers is shown below.

 > **NOTE**: The functions are denoted with circles as follows.<br/>
 > 🔵 -> methods that are already in their final state<br/>